-Scorers were given two opportunities to qualify.
-If scorers were unable to attain a score match of at least 70 percent exact and 90 percent adjacent agreement on the first qualifying set, they were retrained by discussing the responses contained in the first qualification set with respect to the score-point descriptions of the rubric and by comparing them to the responses of the anchor set.
+After training, scorers were given two opportunities to qualify for operational items.
+If scorers were unable to attain a score match of at least 70 percent exact and 90 percent exact plus adjacent agreement on the first qualifying set, they were retrained by discussing the responses contained in the first qualification set with respect to the score-point descriptions of the rubric and by comparing them to the responses of the Anchor Set.
 Following this retraining, scoring leadership would administer a second qualification set.
-If scorers achieved a scoring accuracy rate of at least 70 percent exact and 90 percent adjacent agreement on the second qualification set, then they were allowed to score student responses.
+If scorers achieved a scoring accuracy rate of at least 70 percent exact and 90 percent exact plus adjacent agreement on the second qualification set, they could score student responses.
 Scorers who failed to pass the minimum threshold were not allowed to score that item.
 They were either trained on another item or they were dismissed from the project.
-Appendix D captures the qualification rates for all grades.
+Appendix E captures the qualification rates for all operational grades.